eez-open/studio/help/en-US/components/Widget.md

 -   `Event` – Event that is processed, e.g. `CLICKED`.
 -   `Handler type` – There are two options: `Flow` or `Action`.
 If `Flow` is selected, a flow output will be added through which the event is processed, and if `Action` is selected, then it is necessary to specify which User action will be performed during event processing.
 -   `Action` - If the `Handler type` is set to `Action`, then here we need to enter the name of the User action that will be performed during the processing of the selected event.

+## Output widget handle

+If enabled then a new output named `@Widget` will be added.
+In runtime, upon a widget creation, a value of type `widget` will be sent through this output.
+This value can be used in other parts of the flow when reference to the widget is required.
+One such example is `AddToInstrumentHistory` action component when `Plotly` is selected for the `Item type` property.
+Then it is necessary to set the property `Plotly widget` to the reference to LineChart widget.